We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - dairy

-If a person consumes something that they have a sensitivity to, it can cause digestive side effects, such as bloating.
+If a person consumes something that they are sensitive to it can cause digestive side effects, such as bloating.

-Overall, it is best to consult a physician before taking any collagen supplement.
-And it is important to note that these are not replacements for healthy meals.
+It is best to consult a physician before taking a collagen supplement.
+It is also important to note that supplements are not substitutes for a balanced and nutritious diet.

 Collagen may not be the right or best choice for everyone.
-It also should not take the place of treatment or recommendations from a doctor or other qualified healthcare professional.
+It also should not replace treatment or recommendations from a doctor or other qualified healthcare professional.

 Alternatives for collagen may depend on a person’s reasons for its use.
 An individual wishing to improve their skin care may want to look at moisturizing creams and other products that promote skin health.

-Those looking to promote joint health may want to talk to their doctor about their concerns, as they may find other supplements that support the joints.
+Those looking to promote joint health may want to speak with a doctor about their concerns, as they may find other supplements that support the joints.

 In a 2019 study, researchers identified several